tnypxl/api-challenge/POST_MORTEM.md

 ### Conclusion

 I had a lot of fun finding all the issues in this project and I'm sure I missed a couple things.
-But believe I left the app in a much better state than received.
+But I believe the app is in a much better state than I received it.
 There are many ways to evolve the test approach here, but for now this is a good start.